-If the grandparents of your children wish to take the parents to Court, this is primarily when the parents’ rights against grandparents will arise and be determined based on the orders sought by the grandparents.
-On the lower end of the spectrum, grandparents may seek parenting orders which grant them visitation rights.
+If the grandparents of your children wish to take you (the parents) to court, this is primarily when the parents’ rights against grandparents will arise and be determined based on the orders sought by the grandparents.
+On the one hand, grandparents may seek parenting orders that grant them visitation rights.
 On the extreme side, grandparents may wish to obtain full custody or sole parental responsibility of the children.

 There are various situations where grandparents may apply for sole parental responsibility of your children; these include:

-2. In a situation where the parents of the child or children expose them to any forms of harm, including abuse, neglect, violence and drug use.
+- In a situation where the parents of the child or children expose them to any forms of harm, including abuse, neglect, violence, and drug use.

-What Does The Court Consider In Determining Parenting Arrangements?
+#2 What Does the Court Consider in Determining Parenting Arrangements?

-The Court may determine that it is in your child’s best interests or that the grandparents have sole parental responsibility for your children.
+The court may determine that it is in your child’s best interests or that the grandparents have sole parental responsibility for your children.
 Practically, this means that your children’s grandparents will have full custody of your children and be responsible for all major decisions concerning their lives, without the need to consult you or the other parent.
-Accordingly, in such a situation, parents’ rights against grandparents are virtually non-existent legally.
+Accordingly, in such a situation, parents’ rights against grandparents are nonexistent.
 The only options for parents would be to attempt to resolve the matter informally with the grandparents or pursue further legal action.

 2. The benefit of the child having a meaningful relationship with both parents, considering the aforementioned factor.